simonmichael/games/caverunner/README.md

   - sound check mode (and video check if useful) to help with setup
   - try soxlib with graceful fallback
   - try sdl-mixer with graceful fallback
+  - wind noise, rising with speed (in caves with atmospheres)
+- victory bonus, 100 x speed (once braking is added, or for scores comparable across speeds)